geoffreymcgill/Newtonsoft.Json/docs-src/Samples/Converting_XML/ConvertXmlToJsonForceArray.md

 ﻿# Convert XML to JSON and force array

-This sample reads the `json:Array=&quot;true&quot;` attribute in the XML and places its value in an array when converting the XML to JSON.
+This sample reads the `json:Array="true"` attribute in the XML and places its value in an array when converting the XML to JSON.

 ## Sample